Event Coordinator Details

 - Download and complete a Community Event Coordinator Permit Application (PDF-fillable form).

 - Email your completed application to [email protected] at least two weeks before the event to ensure sufficient time for processing.
-You will receive an email reply with instructions to pay your invoice online.
-Application review will occur after payment is received.
+Applicants submitting via email will receive an emailed invoice with instructions to submit payment online via credit card or e-check.
+Your emailed invoice will include the correct fee amount.
+Current fees can also be found online here: Permits, Forms, & Fees.

-- Documentation of approval to hold the event at the proposed location (if approval is needed) from your local city or county planning department or other approving agency.
+- Include with your application, documentation of approval to hold the event at the proposed location (if approval is needed) from your local city/county planning department or other approving agency.

 - Once your application is reviewed for completeness and deemed acceptable per state guidelines, the approving inspector will email you a permit which will list the approved event food vendors.
 Should your approved event food vendor list change, contact us as soon as possible so that a revised permit can be issued.

-- Assure all participating food vendors have a valid TFF Vendor Authorization with Placer County Environmental Health.
+- Ensure all participating food and beverage vendors have a valid Temporary Food Facility (TFF) Vendor Authorization with Placer County Environmental Health.

 - Provide adequate sanitation support services for the event, such as chemical toilets with hand washing stations, janitorial services, and waste disposal.

-- Ensure food vendors post their TFF Vendor Authorization and a completed Placer County Daily TFF Vendor Self‐Inspection Checklist (PDF) in the booth during all hours of operation.
+- Ensure food vendors post their TFF Vendor Authorization and Placer County TFF Self-Inspection Checklist (PDF) in a location visible to the public during all hours of operation.